Startup business tax credits you need to know

 Tax credits are meant to help you reduce your tax liability.
 The IRS designed startup-specific tax credits to offset qualified startup costs involved in opening and scaling a business.

-Tax professionals and CPAs focused solely on startups are out there.
+Consider hiring a tax professional or CPA focused solely on startups.
 Their entire job description is helping founders make the most of every tax credit.

 Featured Article